 It is important to realize that the amount of time it takes for recovery varies greatly among individuals.

 The first evening after surgery, you should rest quietly with your head elevated.
-Dr. Grace may instruct you to apply cold compresses to your eyelids.
+Dr. Grace or Dr. Tutino may instruct you to apply cold compresses to your eyelids.
 Remember, you must not take aspirin or certain anti-inflammatory medications.

 Initially, you may feel a “tight” sensation around the eyes and some mild discomfort that can be controlled with oral medication.
 During the first 48 hours following surgery, patients experience varying degrees of swelling and bruising.
 Some patients find that mild swelling persists for several weeks, while others may see swelling resolve in as little as one week.
 Bruising typically disappears within seven to ten days.
 Within the first week you will be permitted to use makeup, if desired, to conceal any discoloration.
 Stitches are usually removed within a week surgery.